We are closed for the season. Thank you all for your support and love this year. See you on March 6th!

 With all of the shows and attractions, a day at Reptile Gardens can be pretty busy.
 Take some time to slow down and come encounter our gentle giants, the Aldabra Tortoises.
-Meet Quazi, Tank, and Orville - Reptile Gardens' most popular animal residents..
+Meet Tank, Orville, and Samson - Reptile Gardens' most popular animal residents.
 Get up close and personal.
-Be sure to give them some love because they love attention.
 Don’t forget to take lots of pictures (the camera loves them, and they’ve recently become Instagram stars).

 Tortoise Fun Facts